 Here's what should happen

 FC should continue to be at the heart of the data center storage network.
 It works, it's fast and for high-speed, low-latency, ordered transactions, it's as good as it gets.
-The problem with FC is that it's difficult, complex and expensive - and that restricts it to staying at the heart of the big data center. iSCSI (in theory) is cheap - you
+The problem with FC is that it's difficult, complex and expensive - and that restricts it to staying at the heart of the big data center. iSCSI (in theory) is cheap - you already have NIC cards and Ethernet - and pervasive. iSCSI should be used by:

 - Those small- to medium-sized businesses and IT operations that have no FC, yet want to reap the rewards of centralized storage networking.
 That should be everyone.
 You will save a truckload of dough by centralizing all your storage in management costs alone - you'll be able to deal with at least ten times the capacity with the same administrator.
 I won't bore you with the other benefits - go look at any FC site and you'll find a hundred.